The Best Things to do in NYC for the Holidays

 Attend Holiday Events

-The biggest and best ceremonies are in NYC.
-See the tree at Rockefeller Plaza or go to Times Square to watch the Ball Drop on New Year’s Eve.
-Another favorite is the Menorah Lighting at Grand Army Plaza in Brooklyn and on 5th Avenue in Manhattan.
+The most significant and best ceremonies are in NYC.
+See Rockefeller Center’s tree lighting or visit Times Square to watch the Ball Drop on New Year’s Eve.
+Another favorite is the Menorah Lighting at Grand Army Plaza in Brooklyn and 5th Avenue in Manhattan.
 You can get a list of free and low-cost events on the NYC Parks website.

 Shop